justasapien/filtering_ui/README.md

 # filtering_ui
-filters product and updates cart as well
+Built using Tailwind CSS and Javascipt filters products and updates cart as well